IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 - Right-click the background of the modeller and click the `Create new package` option.
 - Give it the name `DTOs`.
 - Click on the `Save` button.
-- Right-click on the `References` element located in the `Services` Package and click on the `Add Package Reference...` option.
+- Right-click on the `References` element located in the `Services` Package and click on the `Add Package Reference ...` option.
 - On the modal which pops up check the `DTOs` entry.
 - Click on `Save` again.